fabiomadge/Arbeiten/Bachelorseminar/README.md

-Term paper that explores extensions to the Gale-Shapley Algorithm as presented in *The Stable Marriage Problem: Structure and Algorithms*.
-The advisor was Prof. Tobias Nipkow of the Chair for Logic and Verification at TUM.
+With these slides I presented a decision procedure for Presburger arithmetic described in *Automata Theory: An Algorithmic Approach* by *Javier Esparza*.
+The advisor was Julian Brunner of the Chair for Logic and Verification at TUM.